Maddimax/mfcnauen/README.md

 # Nauen Static Jekyll Site

-This is a minimal Jekyll website setup.
+This is the website for MFC Nauen e.V., a modell flying club north of Berlin.

 ## Getting Started